XxZIOIMIBIExX/project/README.md

 2. Open the project in Android Studio
 3. Sync the project with Gradle files
 4. Build and run the app on your device or emulator

+**Note**: If you encounter build errors related to XML namespaces, see the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) file for solutions.

 ### Configuration